SaladDais/tailslide/README.md

 ### Constant Folding

-The naive approach is taken.
 Sling makes multiple walks down the tree checking if an expression is constant, and replaces it with its value.

 ```